"Define Your Ideal Customer" What the Heck Does That Mean?

 Change ‘ideal’ to real

 So next time someone tells you to define your ideal customer don’t get upset.
 Think of a real customer instead.
-Someone you know already buys your work.
-If it’s someone who buys frequently, that’s the only ‘ideal’ you want to worry about.
-Otherwise this ideal person only exists in your head.
+Someone you or your client already identifies as someone they love having as a customer.
+If it’s someone who buys frequently and doesn’t cause you grief, that’s the only ideal you need to worry about.
+Otherwise, this ideal person only exists in your head.

 Make it real to make it easier.
-Make it real to start selling better.
+Make it real to start creating better content.

 Action Step:

-Identify a real person you can sit down with and find out why they really buy your work.
-Leave the statistics and demographics on the paper where they belong.
+Identify a real person you can sit down with and find out why they really struggle with in relation to your products or services.